Logan City: Transport

 Logan City is serviced by Queensland Rail's Beenleigh and Gold Coast railway lines.
 The stations are Trinder Park, Woodridge, Kingston, Loganlea, Bethania, Edens Landing, Holmview and Beenleigh although Gold Coast trains stop only at Beenleigh and Loganlea stations.
-Integrated ticketing was introduced in South East Queensland in 2004 through TransLink which has improved access to public transport.
+Integrated ticketing was introduced in South East Queensland in 2004 through Translink which has improved access to public transport.
 TransLink bus routes now service most of the built-up areas of Logan City.

 Logan City Bus Service is a bus operator, servicing places between Brisbane and Gold Coast at Logan City.
 First operated as Greenline Bus Service, it was purchased by Clark's Bus Service in 1987.
 Further development included the purchasing of Rochedale Bus Service in 1995.
 The trading name of Logan City Bus Service was adopted in 2003.
-Logan City Bus Service operates a number of services under the TransLink banner, in which most services are based around the Loganholme and Springwood bus stations along the Pacific Motorway, and the Browns Plains bus station further west.
+Logan City Bus Service operates a number of services under the Translink banner, in which most services are based around the Loganholme and Springwood bus stations along the Pacific Motorway, and the Browns Plains bus station further west.
 They also operate peak hour buses between Logan City and Brisbane City.

 Culture and sport

 Logan has 924 parks and reserves all with combinations of facilities.
 Also Logan offers plenty of active choices such as local swimming pools, sporting clubs, cycling tracks, walking tracks, little athletics, tinnie trails (self guided heritage trail), golf, basketball/volleyball parks, skate parks, bmx tracks, walking groups and go karting.

 Logan City has recently been under development for new bistro areas across the region.
 Cinemas, shopping complexes and parks are prevalent.
 The city also has a free public art gallery.
 The internationally successful Australian band Savage Garden, who sold 25 million albums, are from Logan and so is Olympic swimmer Jodie Henry, three time gold medalist in the pool at the 2004 Olympics and world record holder.

 Logan City Council is transforming the historic Kingston Butter Factory into a cultural landmark that facilitates entertainment and arts programs year-round.
 The outdoor stage is launching at the end of March 2022, with the Butterbox Theatre and Living Arts Museum set to open mid-year 2022.

 Logan City is home to Souths Logan Magpies rugby league team, one of the oldest existing rugby league clubs in Australia.
 It is also home to the Logan Thunder WNBL team.

-Every Saturday at a free 5 km timed run takes place at four different locations in Logan City.
-The events are known as Logan River parkrun, Yarrabilba parkrun, Riverdale parkrun, and Berrinba parkrun.

 In 2021, the Proud City of Logan campaign was launched, a local government initiative featuring six local champions, chosen to represent the diversity of people and lifestyles in the city.

 Logan City Council operates public libraries in Beenleigh, Greenbank, Jimboomba, Logan Central, Logan Hyperdome (Shailer Park), Logan North (Underwood), Logan Village, Logan West (Browns Plains), and Marsden.

 A community arts centre is located at the former Kingston Butter Factory, now a locally listed heritage site.